 - Training, best practices, mentoring, coaching and development

-- Sample of brands/companies I’ve worked with:
+- Sample of brands/companies I’ve worked with as a consultant:

 - Pipedrive.com (SaaS sales automation software)